cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | Definition: reject with contempt.
 | Usage: Oh pooh!
 Don't be such a spoilsport.
 |
-| spoilsport [扫兴，扫把星]
+| spoilsport [扫兴，扫把星，大煞风景]
-| Definition: a person who behaves in a way that spoils others' pleasure, especially by not | joining in an activity.
+| Definition: a person who behaves in a way that spoils others' pleasure, especially by not joining in an activity.
+| Synonyms: killjoy
 |
 | haughty
 | Definition: Arrogantly superior and disdainful.